NathanAllerton/QuickList/README.md

 # QuickList
-A Notepad++ mimicker written in Python.
+A quicklist for tasks written in Python.

 I made this program to experiment a little with tkinter.
 It is quite simple.